TrulyFlawed/TrulyFlawed/README.md

 ### Contact

-If you notice that my code is not fast, inaccessible, or otherwise suboptimal then I implore you to reach out to me to so that you may express your concerns.
+If you notice that my code is slow, inaccessible, or otherwise suboptimal then I implore you to reach out to me to so that you may express your concerns.
 If you wish to reach out to me in regards to advice in code, documentation, or other means then feel free to contact me.

 Contacting me may be done through the following methods: